CyVerse-learning-materials/foss-2019/software_essentials/linux.rst

 **Basics of Linux**
 ==================

 The modern web, cloud, high performance computing, and most data science applications are deployed on infrastructure that run in an operating system (OS) other than Windows.
-If you or your lab are going to do open science, you need some experience with `Linux <https://www.linux.org/>`_.

-In order to do data intensive science, you're going to need to have some familiarity with Linux.
+To do data intensive science, you're going to need to some familiarity with `Linux <https://www.linux.org/>`_.
 We've scheduled several sections during FOSS on the `Command Line Interface (CLI) and Unix Shell <https://cyverse-foundational-open-science-skills-2019.readthedocs-hosted.com/en/latest/software_essentials/commandline.html>`_, and a further introduction to Linux using `CyVerse' Atmosphere Cloud <https://cyverse-foundational-open-science-skills-2019.readthedocs-hosted.com/en/latest/CyVerse/atmo.html>`_, which runs Linux OS.

 The good news in two parts.
 First, you **probably** already use Linux or a platform based on Linux on a daily basis. (*Do you have an Android or iOS phone?*) If you own on a `Mac OS X <https://itsfoss.com/mac-linux-difference/>`_ device, you already enjoy many of the benefits of a Linux-like OS, including access to a terminal.
 Second, the Linux experience can generally be described as `satisfying <https://www.wired.com/2016/01/i-moved-to-linux-and-its-even-better-than-i-expected/>`_ and moving on from Windows as `without regret <https://codingstartups.com/moved-windows-linux-lessons-learned/>`_.